cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/ps8.2_field-charge.md

 $PE = (1.0 \times 10^{-6}~\text{C})(-1.8 \times 10^5~\text{V}) = -0.18~\text{J}$

-**Conceptual:**
 Electric potential is a scalar, so potentials from multiple charges are added algebraically (not as vectors).
 </details>

-5. **Computation:** A parallel plate capacitor has a capacitance of 8.0 μF and is charged to a potential difference of 15 V. Calculate the energy stored in the capacitor.
+5. A parallel plate capacitor has a capacitance of 8.0 μF and is charged to a potential difference of 15 V. Calculate the energy stored in the capacitor.

-   **Conceptual:** What happens to the energy stored in a capacitor if the voltage is doubled?
+    What happens to the energy stored in a capacitor if the voltage is doubled?
 Explain why.

 <details markdown="1">
 <summary>Solution</summary>